-BUS-0195 Mid-Management Internship This course is designed to provide employment experience in a position that will utilize the specialized skills of the student enrolled in the mid-management program.
+BUS-0195 Mid-Management Internship

+This course is designed to provide employment experience in a position that will utilize the specialized skills of the student enrolled in the mid-management program.
 Each student is required to complete 150 contact hours at a worksite during the semester.

-Semester Credit: 2 credit hours (150 lab hours per semester) Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C.
+Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C.